lipu-tenpo/selo/README.md

 TODO
 - Add attributes
+    - every line break in the table of contents must be deliberate
+    - in the Attributes window, a line break looks like a space
+    - copy-paste the article title into the Value field to keep these line breaks
+    - these line breaks will appear in the table of contents
+    - if the article title also fits in the TOC without a line break, then replace the line break in the Value field with a space, to keep the TOC compact.
+    - for display reasons, you might want to line-break a header in weird ways. for instance: ‹weka / li ante / e suli› (lipu tenpo nanpa sin), where ‹/› is a line break. but in the TOC, just put ‹weka li ante e suli›, without line breaks, because it fits on one TOC line.
+    - first break the heading in the way that you want to make it appear in the TOC. then copy-paste into Value, hit Enter *and then* save. then break the heading in the way you want. (do this weird process because you can’t enter line breaks in the Value field directly)
 - Generate Table of Contents

 The tool will spit out the list of all articles with the page numbers they start on.